PoisotLab/ms_metaweb_perspectives/README.md

 example for tree-galler-parasitoid systems [@Gravel2018Bringing], fish trophic interactions [@Albouy2019Marine], tetrapod trophic interactions [@Braga2019Spatial; @OConnor2020Unveiling], and crop-pest networks [@Grunig2020Crop].
-In this contribution, we highlight the power in viewing (and constructing) metawebs as *probabilistic* objects in the context of rare interactions, discuss how a family of machine learning tools (graph embeddings and transfer learning) can be used to overcome data limitations to metaweb
+In this contribution, we highlight the power of viewing (and constructing) metawebs as *probabilistic* objects in the context of rare interactions, discuss how a family of machine learning tools (graph embeddings and transfer learning) can be used to overcome data limitations to metaweb